 Overall, faculty members' assessment of their students' work produced in core courses was largely very positive; most students appeared to demonstrate solid skills in the areas we evaluated (see full data in the Appendix A).
-One aspect of students' work that appeared to be somewhat weaker than some of the others, however, is the ability to situate the problems studied within their historical or cultural contexts.
-This might be due to the emphasis on current topics/connections with current facts in the department core classes, which serves the purpose of boosting student engagement with the topics discussed, but may reduce students' understanding of the effects of historical and cultural contexts.
-Based on this finding, we recommended that the Undergraduate Study Committee should explore ideas and suggestions for core instructors about how to strengthen the historical and cultural context of their core classes.
+Moreover, these appeared to be much improved as compared to the assessment we conducted last year (also see the data in Appendix A; it is possible, however, that this was the function of collecting the data in the Spring rather than in the Fall).
+One aspect of students' work that we saw last year as being somewhat weaker than others was the ability to situate the problems studied within their historical or cultural contexts.
+We were happy to see an improvement in that area, and we hope that this means that our efforts to strengthen the historical and cultural content of core classes are indeed successful.
+We will continue these efforts in order to solidify and preserve these gains while simultaneously maintaining the emphasis on current topics/connections with current facts in the department core classes, which serves the purpose of boosting student engagement with the topics discussed.